Date February 2020

 By the numbers

-Consider effects of promotional pricing on final value: Asset-based lenders and borrowers should work to develop a clear understanding of the incentives needed to drive sales while remaining mindful of the potential impacts of various discounting options.
+Promotional pricing impacts final value: Asset-based lenders and borrowers should work to develop a clear understanding of the incentives needed to drive sales while remaining mindful of the potential impacts of various discounting options.
 Free shipping promotions, for example, may be something that customers are accustomed to.
 While continuing the promotion may be important to consumers, it also increases the expense burden.
 It is not uncommon for free shipping to average $4.00 to $10.00 per transaction.
-As GOB sales multipliers for Internet retailers are typically closer to normal course selling rates (or lower) for brick-and-mortar retailers, a free shipping offer has the potential to represent a significant expense based on the level of inventory, number of units, and average transaction size.
-Lenders should look to qualified appraisers to help understand shipping expense assumptions in valuation reports. .
+As GOB sales multipliers for Internet retailers are typically closer to normal-course selling rates (or lower) for brick-and-mortar retailers, a free shipping offer has the potential to represent a significant expense based on the level of inventory, number of units, and average transaction size.
+Lenders should look to qualified appraisers to help understand shipping expense assumptions in valuation reports.

 Secure agreements to utilize available third-party services: In cases where a third party manages e-commerce functions, lenders should examine all related legal agreements to ensure inventory can be sold through all relevant channels.
 The ability to utilize third-party services to maintain normal-course sales and fulfillment operations is essential.
 As an example, contract agreements may dictate that certain payment thresholds be met, even in the case of a total liquidation of assets.
 While appraisals typically assume the ongoing use of third-party services, this could pose a major stumbling block if overlooked.